fotistsiou/java_tutorial/src/fotistsiou/javatutorial/c_java_advanced_topics/threads/theory/C_Threads.md

 # Threads

-- Threads.md allows a program:
+Threads allows a program:

-    - to operate more efficiently by doing multiple things at the same time.
+- To operate more efficiently by doing multiple things at the same time.
-    - to perform complicated tasks in the background without interrupting the main program.
+- To perform complicated tasks in the background without interrupting the main program.

-- There are two ways to create a thread:
+There are two ways to create a thread:

 - By extending the Thread class.
-    - By extending the Runnable interface.
+- By implementing the Runnable interface.

-      The major difference is that when a class extends the Thread class, you cannot extend any other class, but by implementing the Runnable interface, it is possible to extend from another class as well, like: class MyClass extends OtherClass implements Runnable.
+The major difference is that when a class extends the Thread class, you cannot extend any other class, but by implementing the Runnable interface, it is possible to extend from another class as well.

 ## Concurrency Problems